Claus1/unigui/README.md

 ```

 ### Load to server Button ###
-Special button provides file loading from user device or computer to the Unisi server.
+Special button provides file loading from user device or computer to the Unigui server.
 ```
 UploadButton('Load', handler_when_loading_finish, icon='photo_library')
 ```